 Location: Cleveland, Ohio

-Key partners (public and private): The Cleveland Museum of Natural History maintains Mentor Marsh.
-Key partners in the preservation of the marsh included the state of Ohio, city of Mentor, and many local individuals.
+Key partners: The Cleveland Museum of Natural History, State of Ohio, City of Mentor, and many local individuals

 Types of jobs created: Ongoing restoration work supports the jobs of naturalists as well as contractors who apply herbicide